Nick Tahou Hots

-Nick Tahou Hots is a restaurant in Rochester, New York best known for a dish called the Garbage Plate.
+Nick Tahou Hots is a restaurant in Rochester, New York, best known for a dish called the Garbage Plate.
 The restaurant was founded in 1918 by Alex Tahou, the grandfather of the 21st-century owner (also named Alex Tahou), and named for Nick Tahou, the founder's son, who operated the establishment until his death in 1997.
 While there are other Upstate New York variants, Nick Tahou's is the originator of the trademarked Garbage Plate.

 Garbage Plate

 Nick Tahou Hots's best known dish is the Garbage Plate, which consists of a selection of home fries, macaroni salad, baked beans and French fries topped with meats of the customer's choice.
 The dish can be garnished with mustard, chopped onions, ketchup and the venue's signature hot sauce, and is served with bread and butter.
 The Garbage Plate is typically mixed together by the diner before being eaten.

-Tahou first created the dish as two hamburger patties with a selection of side dishes.
-The dish has spawned several imitators with similar names in the Greater Rochester area, including Fairport Hots' "The Hot Plate", Tom Wahl's "55 Junker Plate" and Mark's Texas Hots' "Sloppy Plate."
+NIck Tahou created the dish as two hamburger patties with a selection of side dishes.
+Alex Tahou made the original plate with hot dogs, home fries, cold beans and two pieces of Italian bread and butter.
+It was known as hots and potatoes.
+The dish has spawned several imitators with similar names in the Greater Rochester area, including Fairport Hots' "The Hot Plate", Tom Wahl's "55 Junker Plate" and Mark's Texas Hots' "Sloppy Plate".

-In 2010 Health.com named the Garbage Plate the fattiest food in the state of New York.